Audio Description Quality: Best Practices and Legal Standards

 How is Audio Description Legally Regulated in the United States?

-AD is also required in movie theaters under the Americans with Disabilities Act (ADA) by the U.S. Department of Justice (DOJ).
-Under DOJ regulations, theaters must make AD available to blind and low vision patrons upon request whenever they show a digital movie that is distributed with AD.
+The ADA also requires movie theaters to make AD available to blind and low vision patrons upon request whenever they show a digital movie that is distributed with AD.

 Finally, the ADA along with Sections 504 and 508 of the Rehabilitation Act broadly require AD as an auxiliary aid that is necessary to communicate effectively with blind and low vision individuals through video content.